lbcb-sci/pyhera/README.md

 # Scaffolding with ScaRa
-This repository contains python scripts and binaries comprising our tools for genome scaffolding.
+This repository contains python scripts and binaries comprising our ScaRa tools for genome scaffolding.

-The tools are currently under development and any feedback on them is very welcome and will be greatly appreciated.
+The tool is still under development and any feedback on it is very welcome and will be greatly appreciated.
+We also do not recommend running it on larger genome since it is run on a single thread, is not optimised and might run for a long time.
+We are currently working on parallelizing all major processes.

-## Tools
-### ScaRa
-ScaRa is a python implementation of our scaffolding algorithm which uses some concepts from the HERA scaffolder paper (https://www.biorxiv.org/content/early/2018/06/13/345983).
-It uses overlaps between contigs and reads and also self-overalps between reads to generate a graph.
-It then generates numerous paths between contigs, groups them according to their length and choses the best representative path.
+ScaRa is based on Ezra scaffolding tool (http://complex.zesoi.fer.hr/data/pdf/Ivan_Krpelnik_diplomski.pdf) and uses come concepts from the HERA scaffolder paper (https://www.biorxiv.org/content/early/2018/06/13/345983).
+It consists of two phases, extension phase abd bridging phase, which can be run multiple time.
+Extension phase uses MSA (Multiple Sequence Alignment) and POA (Partial OrderAlignment) graphs, while bridging phase constructs paths betwewen contigs using reads that overlap and then tries to determine the best path.

-### Ezra
-Ezra is a result of a graduation thesis work done by Ivan Krpelnik on University of Zareb Faculty of Electrical Engineering and Computing.
-Ezra uses MSA (Multiple Sequence Alignment) to extend contigs on each end and is also able to connect two contigs using long reads that overlap with both of them.
-To make the best use of the extension step, Ezra should be run in several iterations.
-This thesis is available here: http://complex.zesoi.fer.hr/data/pdf/Ivan_Krpelnik_diplomski.pdf.

-Ezra is included as a submodule, with main repository at: https://gitlab.com/Krpa/ezra.

-### Scaffolding script
-Scaffolding script combines ScaRa and Ezra, according to a given scaffolding plan, to iteratively perform the scaffolding, using output of the previous iteration as input for the next one.
-The script will use Minimap2 to produce overlaps needed for the scaffolding.
+ScaRa uses Minimap2 to generate everlaps as needed, and can use Racon to correct the contigs at the start, et the end od after each iteration of the scaffolding process.

 ## Installation